jomz/spree-ckeditor/README.markdown

 and bundle the editor as sort of a "black box" together with their component.

+That editor then goes out of date, doesn't integrate well into the site, or is sub-par compared to better editors available.

+This extension is an abstraction of an amazing word processor, CKEditor.
+On top of a rich and usable interface, it supports in-place resizing of the edit box and full screen mode.

-This extension is an abstraction of that editor.
-As long as it is installed, everyone can call .editor() on a field to turn it into a rich text editor.
+As long as the component is
+installed, everyone can call .editor() on a field to turn it into a rich text editor.
+The editor is shown using jQuery.

 Extension maintenance Davor Ocelic, [Spinlock Solutions](http://www.spinlocksolutions.com) .